-Year-long maintenance may not be something that you consider necessary when it comes to your furnace.
+Year-long furnace maintenance may not be something that you consider necessary when it comes to your home.

 But, even though, it may be used more often in the colder months, it should receive regular check-ups during the year.
 This is the only way to ensure that it is in top-notch condition and that it is able to perform when needed.